Pharmacotherapeutic group

 Often – rash; infrequently – itching; rarely – urticaria.

-Rarely – hematuria, glucosuria.
+Rarely – hematuria, glycosuria.

-General disorders and disorders at the site of administration:
+General disorders and disorders at the injection site:

-Impact on the results of laboratory and instrumental studies:
+Influence on the results of laboratory and instrumental studies:

 Gastrointestinal disorders:

-Pancreatitis, stomatitis, glossitis, taste disorders.
+Pancreatitis, stomatitis, glossitis, taste disturbance.

 Disorders of the blood and lymphatic system: